 - Preheat the oven to 375°F. Line two large baking sheets with foil.
 Set aside.

-- To toast coconut, heat in a large skillet over medium heat, stirring frequently, until lightly toasted.
+- Heat the coconut shreds in a large skillet over medium heat, stirring frequently, until lightly toasted.
 Remove from heat and mix in 1 teaspoon of cayenne pepper.

-- Drain pineapple, saving the juice.
-Press the pineapple in a sieve to remove the excess juice.
+- Drain the pineapple, saving the juice.
 Move the pineapple chunks to a large bowl.

-- Add the following to the bowl with the pineapple: remaining 1 teaspoon of cayenne pepper, ginger, garlic, fiber powder, minced jalapenos, beaten eggs and pork.
+- Add the remaining 1 teaspoon of cayenne pepper, ginger, garlic powder, acacia fiber powder, minced jalapenos, beaten eggs and pork to the bowl with the pineapple.
 Mix well.

 - Bake for 15 minutes.
 Remove from oven and let cool before enjoying.